nanaabat/robotic-arm-follow/README.md

 The Robotic movement is dependent on numpy and pypot.
 Simulator used is [VREP](http://www.coppeliarobotics.com/downloads.html)

 # Dependencies with VREP using MacBook
-Do not forget to add VREP files to Application
+Required to add VREP files to Application

 # Installation
 ```pip install pypot``` and for the Torso of the robot ```pip install poppy-creature``` and ```pip install poppy-torso``